MrWolfZ/ngrx-forms/README.md

 ### Validation

-As mentioned in the section about updating the state the `validate` update function takes a function as a parameter that validates the value of a form control or group. `ngrx-forms` provides a set of validation functions out of the box that can be used as arguments to `validate`.
-Most of these functions take an optional parameter `treatNullAsError` (defaults to `true`) which allows to specify how `null` values should be handled.
-You can set this parameter to `false` for optional form controls to ensure that validations like `email` or `min` do not wrongly invalidate the overall form state for optional controls.
+As mentioned in the section about updating the state the `validate` update function takes a function as a parameter that validates the value of a form control or group. `ngrx-forms` provides a set of validation functions out of the box (imported via `ngrx-forms/validation`) that can be used as arguments to `validate`.
+Most of these functions treat `null` (and for `email` and `pattern` empty strings) as valid to allow for optional form controls.
+If the control is not optional simply combine the corresponding validation function with the `required` validation function.

 |Function|Description|
 |-|-|